-Dear Pare nts/Guardians: Our district is required to test the English language proficiency of all students whose home or native language is other than English.
+Dear Pare Dear Parents/Guardians: Our district is required to test the English language proficiency of all students whose home or native language is other than English.
 Your child's English communication skills have been tested because your child's home or native language is other than English.
 We have used standardized tests to determine that your child is eligible for EL services.
 The followi ng are the results of your child's E English langua age test: LANGUAGE TE ST: LAS L INKS / (DELPA Listening Reading Speaking Writing 4.
-De signie s 1 Beginning 2 Early Intermediate 3 Intermediate 4 Proficient / Early Advanced 5 Above Proficient / Advanced - OELPA Overall Emerging Progress ing Prof icient the results of the English language nelp your child learn English and n g program is being English Learner (EL) cla ISS EL inclus ion classes The program indicated above is designed to help your child attain English language proficiency as quickly as possible so that he or she can participate effectively in classrooms in which English is the language of instruction.
-The following criteria will be used to indicate that a student has attained the required level of English proficiency to be exited from a district's EL program: Achievement at the proficient level in Ohio's English Language Proficiency Assessment (OELPA) scoring any combination of 4's and 5's across all four domains: listening, reading, speaking, writing your child's level of English langua services for approximately y y, we expec t that your c hild will rece ive English disability in disability, s glish proficiency is not a learning of addition to being limited English paths or he will be provided instruction in collaboration with yourself, tead proficient.
-If yon consistent your child is with an Indi diagnosed a vidualized E as having a l earning please sign and return the form below.
+De signie s 1 Beginning 2 Early Intermediate 3 Intermediate 4 Proficient / Early Advanced 5 Above Proficient / Advanced - OELPA Overall Emerging Progress ing Prof icient Based on the results of the English language test as indicated above, the following program is being offered to help your child learn English and make academic progress.
+English Learner (EL) classEL inclusion classes The program indicated above is designed to help your child attain English language proficiency as quickly as possible so that he or she can participate effectively in classrooms in which English is the language of instruction.
+The following criteria will be used to indicate that a student has attained the required level of English proficiency to be exited from a district's EL program: Achievement at the proficient level in Ohio's English Language Proficiency Assessment (OELPA) scoring any combination of 4's and 5's across all four domains: listening, reading, speaking, writing your child's level of English langua services for approximately y y, we expec t that your c hild will rece ive English Limited English proficiency is not a learning disability.
+However, some students may have a learning disability in addition to being limited English proficient.
+If your child is diagnosed as having a learning disability, she or he will be provided instruction consistent with an Individualized Education Plan developed in collaboration with yourself, teachers and other specialists.

+please sign and return the form below.
 You may choose to withdraw your child at anytime from the program by sending a letter to the school.
 Your child will then be placed in the general instruction program for students who are fluent in English.
 We invite you to visit the school and meet with the staff to learn more about this program.
 If you have questions, please contact by calling Sincerely, English Learner (EL) Teacher RETURN TO EL TEACHER STUDENT NAME: Student's Date of Entry to USA: Month / Day / Year For parent use only: I understand the information in this letter.
 Yes No I would like someone to explain the information in my native language.
 Yes No My native language is I accept to have my child receive the program services described above.
 Yes No